 University at Buffalo orientation is designed to welcome you to campus and help you make a successful start.
-The Orientation Data Form to sign up for orientation and provide your academic advisor with important information about your academic background and interests.
+Complete the Orientation Data Form to sign up for orientation and provide your academic advisor with important information about your academic background and interests.
 This information is necessary to help build your first semester course schedule.

 New York State law requires that students provide these records in order to enroll in classes.
 You will not be registered for first semester classes until you have fulfilled this requirement.

 Starting college and preparing for a new and different academic experience can be a bit overwhelming.
 To make this easier for freshmen, an academic advisor will enroll you in first term classes.
 For each term thereafter, we give you the tools to register on your own.

 First year students majoring in School of Engineering and Applied Sciences (SEAS) programs will be registered by either the SEAS Office of Undergraduate Education or the UB Honors College prior to orientation.
 Advisors from various units will work together to register students participating in other special programs or activities, such as intercollegiate athletics, ACE, EOP, or Ackers, your advisors will work together to register you as appropriate.